chaseruskin/orbit/README.md

 - Quickly navigate through HDL source code to read its inline documentation and review a design unit's implementation with Orbit's ability to jump to and display HDL code segments

-- Integrate existing design units across projects faster than ever with Orbit's ability to display valid HDL code snippets for design unit instantiation
+- Integrate existing design units across projects faster than ever with Orbit's ability to display valid HDL code snippets for design unit instantiation, even across languages

 - Explore your evolving codebase to identify the projects you need next with Orbit's ability to quickly search through known ip by filtering based on keywords, status, and name